Do I Have Water Rights on My Property

 • Proactively protect & manage H2O rights

-Most eastern states recognize riparian rights.
+Most eastern states will recognize riparian rights.
 Most western states either never recognized riparian rights or no longer do so.
 California and Oklahoma are the only western states that continue to recognize riparian rights.
 The California Legislature has enacted very few laws regarding riparian rights.
 For explanations of your circumstances read this article for Water Rights that are all determined by your location and law in the states read on.

 Introduction:

 Water rights refer to the legal entitlements of individuals or entities to use water from natural sources, such as rivers, lakes, or aquifers.
 These rights govern the allocation, distribution, and management of water resources, ensuring sustainable usage and preventing overexploitation.
-They may be based on principles of riparian rights (ownership of land adjacent to water bodies), prior appropriation (first in time, first in right), or groundwater ownership.
+They may be based on principles of riparian rights (the ownership of land adjacent to water bodies), prior appropriation (first in time, first in right), or the groundwater ownership.
 Understanding water rights is crucial for property owners, farmers, industries, and governments to navigate complex regulatory frameworks, manage water usage responsibly, and resolve disputes over access and allocation of this essential resource.

 Types of Water Rights in the United States